All Episodes

 You've made some racist comments and prejudicial comments yourself.

-And I was like, that's pretty funny.
+And I was like, okay.

-Wait, what racial comments, prejudice comments did you make?
+Wait, what racial comments, prejudice, comments did you make?

-Just quoting Reverend Wright?
+is quoting Reverend Wright?

-No, um, other cultural events I have pointed out that um that if 'cause we were talking about the getting into college, I've pointed out that the college system, if you are black and you have the same grades as a white male or something, then you're going to get into the college ahead of the white male, and it's not exactly an equal society.
+No, other cultural events I have pointed out that if, because we were talking about the getting into college, I've pointed out that the college system, if you are black and you have the same grades as a white male or something, then you're going to get into the college ahead of the white male.

 And so she took that as a racist comment or something.